rhregalado/rhregalado.github.io/_essays/essay9.md

   </cite>
 </blockquote>

 <p>For many readers, the expectation to “understand” poetry gets in the way of having the chance to enjoy it.
 But it in truth, poetry poetry doesn’t demand comprehension on the first read.
-I love how Sir William Sieghart (https://forwardartsfoundation.org/team/william-sieghart-cbe/) suggests we “Read a poem like a prayer.
+I love how <strong><a href="https://forwardartsfoundation.org/team/william-sieghart-cbe/" target="_blank">Sir William Sieghart</a></strong> suggests we “Read a poem like a prayer.
 Don’t read it like fiction or journalism.
 And read it five nights running, you’ll get something completely different from it every time.”
 In other words, it’s the repetition that brings the clarity.
 Read it in different moods, play with its different energies, go outside the box.
 And along its cadences, its lyricism, and musicality, you’ll see that it will always offer something new that will enrich your understanding.
 Now, take a moment.
 Try it with this one:</p>

 <blockquote style="color:var(--global-text-color-light); font-style: italic; font-weight: bold; font-family: 'Playfair Display', serif;">
   Folks, I’m telling you,<br>